 Over the past 10-15 years, a shift has occurred in student career interests.
 While students have continued to be interested in the traditional teaching/coaching professions, increasing numbers of students are entering the department interested in the allied healthcare professions.

-In 2013, the Exercise and Sport Science major was added to our department and the Physical Education major was phased out.
-The new major has two concentrations: Fitness Professional and Physical Education & Sport Performance.
-The Fitness Professional concentration will prepare students in Exercise Physiology, Cardiac Rehabilitation, Strength Training & Conditioning, Personal Training, and Group fitness & wellness; the Physical Education and Sport Performance concentration will prepare students for coaching and teaching physical education.
+In 2013, the Exercise and Sport Science major (now called Health and Human Performance) was added to our department and the Physical Education major was phased out.
+The new major has two concentrations: Exercise and Sports Science and Pre-Allied Health The Exercise and Sports Science concentration will prepare students in Coaching, Teaching Physical Education, Exercise Physiology, Strength Training & Conditioning, Personal Training, and Group Fitness & Wellness. .
+The Pre-Allied Health Major prepares students for entry in our Master of Science in Athletic Training, occupational therapy school, or post-baccalaureate nursing.

-In 2002, the Athletic Training Program received its initial national accreditation by the Commission on the Accreditation of Allied Health Care Programs (CAAHEP).
-With the accreditation, the ATP graduated the inaugural class in 2003.
-Then, in 2008, the ATP underwent a self-study and site visit for continuing accreditation.
-The re-accreditation was awarded by a new accrediting body, the Commission on Accreditation of Athletic Training programs (CAATE).
-As a result, the ATP was awarded the highest accreditation offered by the CAATE, a 10-year accreditation through the 2018-19 academic year.
+In 2018, the Athletic Training Program launched the Master of Science in Athletic Training program.
+During that same year the athletic training program underwent a self-study and site visit for accreditation.
+The re-accreditation was awarded by the Commission on Accreditation of Athletic Training programs (CAATE).
+As a result, the athletic training programs were awarded the highest accreditation offered by the CAATE, a 10-year accreditation through the 2028-29 academic year.
+During the 2019-2020 academic school year we taught out the very last undergraduate athletic training students.